 The evaluation of the functionality of REVS is made under several assumptions.
-First we clarify those assumptions, and then evaluate REVS considering the characteristics presented in Section 2.1 and also considering its usability and scalability.
+First we will clarify those assumptions, and then evaluate REVS considering the characteristics presented in Section 2.1 and also considering its usability and scalability.
 The assumptions are:

-- The cryptographic algorithms used are hard to break.
-In REVS there are three cryptographic algorithms used: (i) RSA, for producing and checking blind and non-blind signatures and encrypting the keys used to encrypt the submission packages; (ii) Triple-DES, used to encrypt the submission packages; and (iii) SHA-1, for all required digest computations. - The communications are secure.
-All communications in REVS use SSL and servers are authenticated with their public keys. - The servers, voters' computers and communication gateways are not vulnerable to attacks, such as DoS or infection by Trojan horses or viruses. - The Anonymizers used are honest and work correctly. - The required number of signatures respects t > N/2. - The voter decides to save his data in secure non-volatile storage in steps 1 and 2 of the voting protocol (see Section 3.1).

-• The Commissioner only publishes the election private key after the end of the election.
+- ??
+The cryptographic algorithms used are hard to break.
+In REVS there are three cryptographic algorithms used: (i) RSA, for producing and checking blind and non-blind signatures and encrypting the keys used to encrypt the submission packages; (ii) Triple-DES, used to encrypt the submission packages; and (iii) SHA-1, for all required digest computations. - ??
+The communications are secure.
+All communications in REVS use SSL and servers are authenticated with their public keys. - ??
+The servers, voters' computers and communication gateways are not vulnerable to attacks, such as DoS or infection by Trojan horses or viruses. - ??
+The Anonymizers used are honest and work correctly. - ??
+The required number of signatures respects t > n/2. - ??
+The voter decided to save his data in secure non-volatile storage in steps I and II of the voting protocol. - ??
+The Commissioner only publishes the election private key after the end of the election.